jean-pierreBoth/MultiStochGrad.jl/README.md

-# MultiStochGrad.jl
+# MultiStochGrad

- **This package provides an interface to the rust crate multistochgrad that implements 3 stochastic gradient algorithms**
+## This package provides an implementation of 2 stochastic gradient algorithms: SCSG and SVRG

  The algorithms implemented are described in the following papers: